CAndRyan/vaping/README.md

 Alternatively, you can use the [Docker image](Dockerfile), which includes all requirements.

+To create an image, use `docker build -t vaping/v0.1 .`, replacing the name after `-t` as desired.
+To create a container, use `docker run -p 7021:7021 vaping/v0.1` to expose the port to the local machine.
+To access, navigate to `http://localhost:7021`

 ## Quick Start

 To use Vaping, you need first a configuration file that defines which hosts to target and where to send the output.
 You can have a look at [the examples in this repository](examples/) and adapt them to your needs.